SwiftcordApp/Swiftcord/README.md

 is rock solid (as far as I can test).
 If you encounter a reconnection bug (not reconnecting, reconnection loop, etc), please open an issue with the relevant logs.

 ---

-## Roadmap

-I do not have a definite timeline for when a feature would be implemented, and they may not necessarily be implemented in sequence.

-- ✅ Gateway/REST API Implementation
-- ✅ Load server list, channels, and message
-- ✅ Basic message, channel, and server rendering
-- ✅ Rich message rendering (stickers, embeds, markdown, media)
-- ✅ Message replies
-- ✅ Load and display full user profile (bio + roles)
-- ✅ Save the last server and last channel viewed in servers (QoL)
-- ✅ Better loading screen
-- ✅ Find and request the most optimized photo size from CDN
-- ⏱ Partial user and app settings
-- ✅ DM and group loading
-- ✅ Display DMs properly in UI
-- ✅ Send DM messages
-- ✅ Send attachments
-- ❌ User roles + overwrites
-- ❌ Message notifications
-- ❌ Full list of users in a server, especially for larger servers (1000+ members)
-- ✅ Ordering of channels, servers, and categories
-- ❌ Threads support
-- ❌ Full user settings
-- ❌ Server creation
-- ❌ Server discovery
-- ❌ Server banner, boost widget, and other misc. boosted features
-- ❌ Voice channels (ambitious)
-- ❌ Video channels (very ambitious)

-#### Legend:
-* ✅ -> Complete
-* ⏱ -> Implementation in progress
-* ❌ -> Not started

----